mandrasch/ddev-wp-groundstation/README.md

 6. **Create a backup point locally to enable easier resets**

-    We create a restore point (this will be useful later):
+    We create a restore point (this will be useful later) after successful activation of updraftplus premium:

     ```shell
     ddev create-local-backup